mattdear/circle-lab-project/Meeting Notes/Meeting Notes.md

 ## WEEK5
 ###### FRIDAY LECTURE
 - Matt, Josh, and Emma talked to Femi about the use cases and changed them to meet the requirements.
+- Josh and Matt updated use case diagrams for everyone to work with.
 Attendees = Emma, Josh, Matt

 ###### WEDNESDAY MEETUP